Actindo-AG/Documentation/Payments/Operation/02_ManagePaymentsAndCaptures.md

 # Monitor payments and captures

 A capture is a payment made.
 The most payment service providers create a new reference, when a payment has been captured.
-> [Info] This means that the reference ID of an authorization transaction has been changed in this case.
-You will not be able to identify the transaction here with the authorization transaction ID.
+> [Info] This means that you cannot follow up a case with the reference ID of an authorization transaction.
+However, the most payment service providers support an original reference ID that you can use to search for a specific case in the whole payment process.

 You can use this procedure to display all incoming references to a capture transaction from a payment service provider.
 You can check for communication errors between Actindo and the payment service provider that has been caused in a termination of a workflow, for example.
 If you cannot deliver the product and want to give the money back to the customer, you can manually change the status of a transaction to *Refund* to initiate a repayment.
 Additionally, you can set the status to *Void* to clear the database from faulty entries.